Smana/workshop_kubernetes_2021/docs/02_run_an_application.md

 ### Replicas and scaling

-A deployment creates a `replicaset` under the hood in order to ensure that the number of desired replicas (pods) matches the desired one.
+A deployment creates a `replicaset` under the hood in order to ensure that the number of replicas (pods) matches the desired one.

 ```console
 $ kubectl get replicasets